GNOME/gtk/docs/reference/gtk/drawing-model.md

 - If some state changes that causes the size of your widget to change you call gtk_widget_queue_resize() which will request a Layout phase and mark your widget as needing relayout.
-- If some state changes so you need to redraw some area of your widget you use the normal gtk_widget_queue_draw() set of functions.
-These will request a Paint phase and mark the region as needing redraw.
+- If some state changes so you need to redraw your widget you use gtk_widget_queue_draw() to request a Paint phase for your widget.

 There are also a lot of implicit triggers of these from the CSS layer (which does animations, resizes and repaints as needed).